ooples/pine_script_docs/source/concepts/Timeframes.rst

 1. They can be used as an argument to `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ and `time_close() <https://www.tradingview.com/pine-script-reference/v5/#fun_time_close>`__ functions, to return the time of a higher timeframe bar.
+   This, in turn, can also be used to detect changes in higher timeframes.
+   See the :ref:`Testing for changes in higher timeframes <PageTime_TestingForChangesInHigherTimeframes>` section to see how to do this.
 2. They must be used in `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
    when requesting data from another symbol or timeframe.
 3. The `input.timeframe() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}session>`__ function